3.1 Basic principles

 - the achievement of economic objectives by addressing inefficiencies in the operation of markets and institutions and

-- the achievement of an equity objective, through for instance, local or regional regeneration
+- the achievement of an equity objective, through for instance, local or regional regeneration.

 3.1.7 Intervention to achieve economic objectives is justified when markets fail to use resources in the most productive way possible.
 This may be the case due to the presence of, for example, public goods, externalities, imperfect information or market power.
-These terms are explained in annex 1 of the Green Book.
+These terms are explained in annex one of the Green Book.

 3.1.8 Intervention to achieve equity objectives may be justified to improve the distribution of costs or benefits among different groups according to their income, gender, ethnic group, age, geographical location or disability.

 The principles underlying analysis of these equity, or distributional considerations, are explained in annex five of the Green Book (scroll down from annex one to appropriate section).
 However, it should be noted that Northern Ireland has specific policies in this regard, including lifetime opportunities and the statutory equality obligations under Section 75 of the Northern Ireland Act 1998.
 See section 2.7.24 of NIGEAE for elaboration.

 3.1.9 When introducing or reviewing a policy or a programme, it is important to establish clearly the rationale for intervention, and to consider whether that intervention will be cost-effective ie that the benefits will exceed the costs.
 This should include an analysis of the negative consequences of intervention, as well as the results of not intervening, both of which must be outweighed to justify action.
 In many cases, the preliminary step will involve research to set out the scope of the issue to be addressed, and the reasons for intervention.